Lombiq/DotNest-Knowledge-Base/topics/theming/writing-a-dotnest-theme-from-scratch.md

 You can upload graphics or other static files through Media Library and reference them with their URL from CSS/JS.
 For this you can follow some conventions for better maintainability like placing your theme-related files into the Theme (or Themes/MyTheme) folder in media.

+Note that **CSS font-faces referencing font files won't work** because of how static files are loaded from a cookie-less domain on DotNest.
+Instead of referencing files in your `font-face` declarations please 1) [embed the fonts as data URIs](http://sosweetcreative.com/2613/font-face-and-base64-data-uri) and 2) place these into a separate, separately loaded CSS file (e.g. fonts.css) which you then have to exclude from Combinator processing (see Settings/Combinator on the admin).
+So if your fonts are embedded into CSS and are loaded from a separate file that Combinator won't touch then you're good to go!
+For an example of this technique see the [Orchard Ambassadors theme](https://bitbucket.org/Lombiq/orchard-ambassadors-theme).

 You can even override shape templates by enabling the Liquid Markup Templates feature and writing templates in the [Liquid Markup language](http://liquidmarkup.org/) through the built-in Templates module (see [the documentation of the Orchard Liquid Markup module](https://github.com/Lombiq/Orchard-Liquid-Markup) on what you can do with it).